gabraganca/level_checker/README.md

 The is two ways to run the code: as a script or as a python package.
 If you are using it as a script, just typing `levelchecker` will print the documentation help.
-For the example above, you can type:
+For the example explained in the [Methodolgy](METHODOLOGY.md) file, you can type:

 ```
-levelchecker Si 4 4654.312
+levelchecker Si 4 4116.104
 ```

 And it will print all the information explained above.